erivalo/positionsManagement/README.md

 ## Steps to run the app

-At the same level of the docker-compose execute the sollowing commands in order
+At the same level of the docker-compose file execute the following commands in order:

 <ol>
   <li>docker compose up rabbitmq</li>